Job loss disrupts individuals' mobility and their exploratory patterns: Results

 In Fig. \ref{fig:emp_vs_unempl}, we present the results over time for each of these metrics and the relative difference over time between the group of employed and unemployed individuals.
+We consistently compare the mobility patterns of inferred unemployed individuals with those of employed individuals under similar pandemic-related conditions and restrictions.
+This approach helps isolate the specific effects of unemployment from broader external factors, such as lockdown measures.
 All the mobility metrics are computed for a window of 28 days with a 1-day shift.
 Note that, as previously explained, our analysis focuses on individuals who were employed, even briefly, before the pandemic.
 Therefore, the curves representing the mobility indicators for unemployed individuals in the baseline period (grey-shaded area) are not informative due to the low number of unemployed individuals during that period.
 The results shown in Fig. \ref{fig:emp_vs_unempl} reveal a substantial impact of the pandemic on individual mobility patterns, particularly among unemployed individuals.
 Notably, the group of unemployed individuals exhibits lower overall activity levels across all the mobility metrics under study.
 Moreover, we observe that as the pandemic progresses, the mobility gaps between the employed and unemployed groups widen.
 While the reduction in mobility for the unemployed is limited when examining the individuals' characteristic displacement measured by the radius of gyration, with employed individuals reaching a low point of $-54\%$ and unemployed individuals reaching a low point of $-64\%$, the same is not true when looking at regularity and exploration patterns.
 The drop in activity is particularly pronounced for unemployed individuals when examining the time allocation entropy, with low points of $-70\%$ and $-87\%$ for employed and unemployed individuals respectively, and capacity, with low points of $-37\%$ and $-51\%$ for employed and unemployed individuals respectively.

 From this analysis, it becomes evident that the routinary and exploratory behaviours of unemployed individuals, as measured by the time allocation entropy and by the capacity (together with its location turnover of added $A$ and deleted $D$ locations), were more affected than those of employed individuals.
 Moreover, over time, there is an evident increasing trend in the difference between the behaviours of the two groups.
 The difference between the two groups at the end of the period under study is $24\%$ for the radius of gyration, $36\%$ for the time allocation entropy and $21\%$ for the capacity.
 Interestingly, following the gradual reduction of COVID-19 restrictions, there appears to be a clear (partial) recovery for all the different facets of mobility behaviour we analyzed.